Filson Young: Biography

 In 1911 Young visited Belfast to see the RMS Titanic under construction; and when it sank in 1912 his book about the disaster appeared little over a month afterwards.

 In 1914 he made the first of four contributions to the "Notable Trials" series with an account of the trial of the Frederick Seddon and his wife.
 That year James Joyce's Dubliners was published by Grant Richards; Young had commended the book earlier when working as a reader for Richards.
 Joyce suggested that Young should write an introduction to the work which he preferred not to do.

 Before World War I Young briefly spent time on Sir David Beatty's flagship, HMS Lion, and on the outbreak of war in 1914 he was able, through the influence of Admiral Lord Fisher, First Sea Lord, to enter the Royal Naval Volunteer Reserve and be assigned to Beatty's flagship again from November that year.
-He was at the Battle of Dogger Bank, but left the navy in 1915 before the Battle of Jutland (1916).
+He was at the Battle of Dogger Bank, but left the navy in 1915 before the Battle of Jutland in 1916.
 After the War he published in 1921 With Beatty in the North Sea and With the Battlecruisers.
 He also wrote the article on David Beatty for the 12th edition of Encyclopædia Britannica (1922).

 He also continued his writing on a variety of other subjects – A Christmas Card (1914), New Leaves: essays (1915), Cornwall and a Light Car (1926), and he resumed his contributions to the "Notable Trials" series, with accounts of the trials of H. H. Crippen (1919), Edith Thompson and Frederick Bywaters (1923) and Herbert Rowse Armstrong (1926).

 In the early days of broadcasting he came to know John Reith and in 1926 became an adviser on radio programmes for the BBC.
 From 1930 to 1936 he contributed a weekly essay to the BBC's periodical, Radio Times.
 In the early 1930s a proposed television play based on Young's book, Titanic (1912), was shelved because of protests by relatives of persons involved in the sinking.
-From 1926 he produced a succession of folk plays by Fr Bernard Walke to be produced by the BBC from St Hilary Church, Cornwall].
+From 1926 he produced a succession of folk plays by Fr Bernard Walke to be produced by the BBC from St Hilary Church, Cornwall.

 He continued with some writing on miscellaneous subjects.
 In 1934 his Shall I Listen? - Studies in the Adventure of Broadcasting appeared.

 At the age of fifty-eight, in 1936 he learned to fly; and in the same year published his radio broadcasts of the experience as Growing Wings.

 Young was also an able photographer.
 A bromide print by him of Max Beerbohm is held by the National Portrait Gallery, London.